Meliz Redif

-Meliz Redif (born March 26, 1989) is a Turkish Cypriot female sprinter/track runner.
-She is a native of Northern Cyprus.
-Meliz Redif is a member of Fenerbahce Sport Club athletics team.
-In 2015 she was banned from sport for three years after abnormal deviations in her biological passport profile were found.
+Meliz Redif (born March 26, 1989) is a Turkish former athlete who specliased in 400m.
+Meliz Redif was a member of Fenerbahce Sport Club athletics team.

 She won a gold medal in the 4 × 400 m relay event at the First League of 2011 European Team Championships held in İzmir, Turkey and a silver medal in the same event at the 2011 Summer Universiade held in Shenzhen, China.

 Doping

 In 2015 Redif was banned from sport for three years after abnormal deviations in her biological passport profile were found.